 CEO of Transferwise & Entrepreneur Advisor

 We use a variety of indicators to measure our activities and impact.
-Each programme such as Digital Business Academy, Future Fifty, or Tech Nation has a set of activity KPIs associated with it (for example Digital Business Academy KPIs include number of course registration, number of course completions, number of rewards granted; whilst Future Fifty looks at number of issues resolved via the concierge service, number of introductions made).
+Each programme such as Digital Business Academy, Future Fifty, or Tech Nation has a set of activity KPIs associated with it (for example Digital Business Academy KPIs include number of course registrations, number of course completions, number of rewards granted; while Future Fifty looks at the number of issues resolved via the concierge service and the number of introductions made).

 Tech City UK impact: October 2014 – onwards

 January 2018: 37 of the UK’s fastest-growing mid-stage tech companies joined Upscale 2018.

 January 2018: The Tech Nation survey was launched – We asked tech entrepreneurs across the country to have their say on the challenges and opportunities facing them and their businesses in their area, to inform the Tech Nation Report 2018.

 December 2017: Fintech For All: Report – A review of the key findings from the applications to the Fintech For All competition.

 December 2017: Tech Nation Talks: Failure – Fail fast, learn young?
 Tech Business Failure in the UK.

 December 2017: Tech Nation Talent: Part 2 – Exploring Tech Skills in the UK.